-- Income statement – it will tell you how well did the company perform during the accounting year or quarter, how much money came in and what costs it has incurred for the period.
-It’s also known as profit and loss account.
+- Income statement / Profit and loss account – it will tell you how well did the company perform during the accounting year or quarter, how much money came in, and what costs it has incurred for the period.
+It’s also known as a profit and loss account.

-- Balance sheet – it gives a snapshot of company’s asset, liability and owner’s equity position as at the report date, such as the end of the year or quarter.
-This means it shows you how much money is left with the company on the balance sheet date?
+- Balance sheet – it gives a snapshot of the company’s asset, liability, and owner’s equity position as at the report date, such as the end of the year or quarter.
+This means it shows you how much money is left with the company on the balance sheet date.

-- Statement of retained earning or stockholders equity – it will show you how retained earning changes during the year
+- Statement of retained earnings or stockholders equity – it will show you how retained earning changes during the year

-- Statement of cash flow – it will show how the company generate and spend cash from operating, financing and investing activities during the year.
+- Statement of cash flow – it will show how the company generates and spend cash from operating, financing, and investing activities during the year.
 Cash flow basically shows you where did the money go?

-Independent auditors attest to the fairness of the financial statements by submitting auditor’s report to shareholders.
-You can find auditor’s report in company’s annual report along with the profit and loss account, balance sheet, cash flows and statement of retained earnings.
+Independent auditors attest to the fairness of the financial statements by submitting auditor’s reports to shareholders.
+You can find the auditor’s report in the company’s annual report along with the profit and loss account, balance sheet, cash flows, and statement of retained earnings.

 These financial statements will relate to a specific date and time period.
-You can find all of them in company’s annual report or quarterly report filed with stock exchange
+You can find all of them in the company’s annual report or quarterly report filed with the stock exchange.

-You can analyze financial statements of a company to get answer to many of your investment questions such as;
+You can analyze the financial statements of a company to get an answer to many of your investment questions such as;

-- Does the company generate sufficient cash flows to serve firm’s borrowings and future requirements.
+- Does the company generate sufficient cash flows to serve the firm’s borrowings and future requirements?

 - How well the company has performed during the quarter or year.

-- What is the amount of risk you will be taking as a investor for your investments.
+- What is the amount of risk you will be taking as an investor for your investments?